Click on any thumbnail to view an enlarged

 Above book is

-entitled Sengoku funn Shinobi no Sato (Secret
+entitled Sengoku Funn Shinobi no Sato (Secret

 Valley of the Ninja).
-It was printed on October
+This book introduces

 26, 1999.